0x01g33k/0x01g33k.github.io/_posts/2021-09-07-ASCWG-2021-Final-Round-Forensics-Challenges-Writeup.md

   ![strings_attached.png]({{site.baseurl}}/assets/strings_attached.png)

-  The challenge is extremely easy and aims at teaching the players to learn the basic usage of ```strings``` utility in linux.
+  The challenge is extremely easy and aims at teaching the players the basic usage of ```strings``` utility in linux.

   ![strings.png]({{site.baseurl}}/assets/strings.png)